fortrabbit/legal/service-level-agreement.md

-# Service level agreement of fortrabbit
+# Service level agreement

 last modified: 5th of August 2021

+**We promise to do everything we can to keep your Apps up.** Uptime is our bread-and-butter.
+We proud ourselves for a good uptime track record.
+Please see our <a href="http://status.fortrabbit.com">public status page</a> with a history of incidents.
+The following SLA defines the refund you'll get for downtime.

 1. fortrabbit will use commercially reasonable efforts to make the fortrabbit platform available with a monthly uptime percentage (defined under sec.
 2 of this SLA) depending on the product chosen by you during any monthly billing cycle.
 In the event fortrabbit does not meet the guaranteed uptime, you will be eligible to receive a service credit as described under sec.
 6 of this SLA.
     *  **no uptime guaranteed** during trial